prashanthrebba/voyager-app-instrumentation/README.md

 ## 2. Containerization with Docker

 - A Dockerfile was created to build and containerize the `voyager-app` application.
-- The Dockerfile specifies the instructions for creating a Docker image for the application.
+- The Dockerfile specifies the instructions for creating a Docker image for the application [as mentioned here](src/Voyager.Api/Dockerfile)

 ## 3. Local Kubernetes (k8s) Cluster Setup